Table of Contents

 Which Is Better: SMILE or LASIK?

 SMILE only works for people with myopia.
-In some cases, it can be effective for those with a mild, associated astigmatism.
+In some cases, it can be effective for those with associated astigmatism.
 If you have myopia and thin corneas, SMILE can be a great option for you.
 It is also a great option for patients with dry eyes.

 Results from both SMILE and LASIK are very similar.
 Patients who receive each procedure report high rates of satisfaction and long-term vision correction.

 With both SMILE and LASIK, it’s very important to follow your doctor’s postoperative care instructions.
 This ensures an optimal healing process with the lowest risk of complications.
 Both procedures have very low rates of complications, with LASIK being considered one of the safest surgical procedures in existence.

 Many more surgeons specialize in LASIK, simply because it has been around for longer, and it is a more in-demand procedure.
 More ophthalmologists are receiving training to perform the SMILE operation, however.